adam10603/HandlingCompareTool/README.md

 In either case you will be presented with the **option to have the data fields in rows, or in columns**.
 Choose whichever format your heart desires here.

 The format of these exports is something called a **tab separated file**.
 This means that each value on a new column will be separeted from the previous one with a tab character.
-This makes it very **easy to copy-paste the results into a spreadsheet**, since any hald-decent spreadsheet application will automatically recognize the columns when data in this format is pasted into a table.
+This makes it very **easy to copy-paste the results into a spreadsheet**, since any half-decent spreadsheet application will automatically recognize the columns in this format.

 Btw, **you can export the selected data fields even if there's only one file open**, which means you can use this as just a conversion tool to make it easier to import handling data into a spreadsheet, if that's your thing by any chance :)